silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-13.md

 ### What we'll cover:

-* What is ModelAdmin, and when do I use it?
+* What is `ModelAdmin`, and when do I use it?
 * An overview of the CMS taxonomies
-* Building a standalone DataObject
+* Building a standalone `DataObject`
-* Creating a ModelAdmin interface
+* Creating a `ModelAdmin` interface
-* Basic customisations for ModelAdmin
+* Basic customisations for `ModelAdmin`
 * Adding our data to the template

-### What is ModelAdmin, and when do I use it?
+### What is `ModelAdmin`, and when do I use it?

-In the last several lessons, we've talked a lot about DataObject content versus Page content.
+In the last several lessons, we've talked a lot about `DataObject` content versus `Page` content.
 To recap, when content represents an entire page, which is to say, the `$Layout` section of our template, we subclass `Page` and manage this content in the site tree.
-When content is just part of a page, but merits its own editing interface, we use DataObjects.
-We looked at DataObject based content in our `RegionsPage`.
+When content is just part of a page, but merits its own editing interface, we use `DataObjects`.
+We looked at `DataObject` based content in our `RegionsPage`.
 While each `Region` object is part of a page, it needs its own editing tool.
 It wouldn't make sense to manage all that structured and repeating content on one page.

-That all works great when DataObject content is hosted on a page, but what about generic content that is used all over the site, and doesn't belong to any specific parent?
+That all works great when `DataObject` content is hosted on a page, but what about generic content that is used all over the site, and doesn't belong to any specific parent?
 You might have a store that manages products, or a microlending site with many projects.
 This type of content really merits a dedicated management console in the CMS.
 Binding it to a page would be both confusing for the content author, and add unnecessary complexity to your data model.
 Another example is content that you want to manage in the CMS that is never displayed to the public.
 Think of a business that manages a vast list of customers and orders.
 This type of content is only visible to admins, and binding it to a page doesn't make any sense.

-What we're talking about here is the idea of *standalone* DataObjects.
-They're free-floating in our system -- managed, but not bound to any specific hierarchy.
+What we're talking about here is the idea of *standalone* `DataObject`s.
+They're free-floating in our system – managed, but not bound to any specific hierarchy.
 For this type of content, we use `SilverStripe\Admin\ModelAdmin`.

-When we create a ModelAdmin interface, we get a new top-level section of the CMS, living among Pages, Files, Security, etc., that is dedicated to managing content per our specification.
-The great thing about ModelAdmin is that you can get up and running really fast, and customisations come fairly cheap.
+When we create a `ModelAdmin` interface, we get a new top-level section of the CMS, living among Pages, Files, Security, etc., that is dedicated to managing content per our specification.
+The great thing about `ModelAdmin` is that you can get up and running really fast, and customisations come fairly cheap.

 ### An overview of CMS taxonomies

-Before we start writing code, let's take a step back a bit and look at the bigger picture of how the CMS is architected and how it relates to ModelAdmin.
+Before we start writing code, let's take a step back a bit and look at the bigger picture of how the CMS is architected and how it relates to `ModelAdmin`.

 #### LeftAndMain

-Every top-level "page" you use in the CMS -- that is, *Pages*, *Files*, *Security*, *Reports*, and *Settings* -- is a subclass of `SilverStripe\Admin\LeftAndMain`.
-LeftAndMain is kind of the matriarch of the entire CMS.
+Every top-level "page" you use in the CMS – that is, *Pages*, *Files*, *Security*, *Reports*, and *Settings* – is a subclass of `SilverStripe\Admin\LeftAndMain`. `LeftAndMain` is kind of the matriarch of the entire CMS.
 It oversees and handles everything from permissions, to generating edit forms, to CSS and JavaScript bootstrapping, to request negotiation, to saving and deleting records.
 All of that said, the primary job of this behemoth is to provide a secure user interface that contains a `Left` section, like the site tree, or a search form, and a `Main` section, which is often an edit form.
-I know you're probably wondering, based on that, how did they come up with the name *LeftAndMain*?
+I know you're probably wondering, based on that, how did they come up with the name `LeftAndMain`?
 If you think of it, please let me know as soon as you figure it out.
 It's had me puzzled for years.

 Any subclass of `LeftAndMain` will automatically get added to the main menu in the CMS.
-All you have to do is provide templates that define its *Main* section, and another that defines its *Tools* section.
-ModelAdmin is an example of a class that does that, and it makes a lot of assumptions about what we want in both sections, so it's supremely easy to get started.
+All you have to do is provide templates that define its *Main* section, and another that defines its *Tools* section. `ModelAdmin` is an example of a class that does that, and it makes a lot of assumptions about what we want in both sections, so it's supremely easy to get started.

-### Building a standalone DataObject
+### Building a standalone `DataObject`

-As I said before, in this tutorial we're going to tackle the main content type in our application -- the *property* object, which represents any given holiday rental that an end user can rent, or that any property owner can let out.
+As I said before, in this tutorial we're going to tackle the main content type in our application – the *property* object, which represents any given holiday rental that an end user can rent, or that any property owner can let out.
 The property object will undoubtedly continue to grow with our application, but for now, we're just focused on giving them a home in the CMS, so let's keep it simple for now.
 Let's just give this object all the fields it needs for its representation on the home page.

 Looking at the home page, we can see that we need the following fields:

 * Price per night
 * Photo
 * Title